-Experts agree that while your dog can enjoy a bit of tomato every now and then, you will definitely want to keep him or her out of your garden, and here's why.
+Experts agree that while your dog can enjoy a bit of tomato every now and then, you might want to keep him or her out of your garden, and here's why.

 The Dangers of Tomatoes for Your Dog

-Pet owners should keep in mind that the leaves and stems of the tomato plant—as well as the young, green tomatoes—contain up to 5 percent tomatine and are highly toxic to dogs, so you’ll want to keep a close eye on your dog whenever he or she has access to your garden.
+Pet owners should keep in mind that the flowers, leaves and stems of the tomato plant contain potentially dangerous amounts tomatine for dogs.
+However, dogs are unlikely to eat enough of the plant to lead to problems.
+Large grazing animals like cattle are at highest risk for tomato plant poisoning.
+With that said, it still makes sense to keep an eye on your dog whenever he or she has access to your garden.

 Effects of Tomatine Consumption on Dogs

-While poisoning from eating tomatoes is rare, you’ll want to exercise caution when introducing tomatoes into your dog’s diet.
-The most common symptom of tomatine poisoning is severe gastrointestinal distress, such as diarrhea or vomiting, but some dogs may also exhibit symptoms of lethargy, loss of coordination, seizures, muscle weakness, or even behavioral changes and an abnormal heart rate—and you will need to seek immediate treatment from your pet’s veterinarian.
+The most common symptom of tomatine poisoning is gastrointestinal distress, such as diarrhea or vomiting, but if dogs were to eat large amounts of the tomato plant they may also exhibit symptoms like lethargy, loss of coordination, seizures, muscle weakness, or even behavioral changes and an abnormal heart rate—and you will need to seek immediate treatment from your pet’s veterinarian.

 What About Ketchup, Tomato Sauce and Other Tomato-Based Products?

-If your dog loves chomping on fresh tomatoes, keep in mind that while he or she may also show interest in that pizza slice or spaghetti that you’re eating, products containing tomatoes aren't typically safe to offer.
-Tomato sauces, soups, or juices aren’t particularly healthy for dogs because of the added salt and sugar, as well as artificial flavors or other chemicals.
-Homemade tomato-based products like sauce likely won’t cause harm, but it’s still best to avoid feeding them to your dog because any products that contain even a trace of unripened tomatoes can put your dog at risk.
+If your dog loves chomping on fresh tomatoes, keep in mind that he or she may also show interest in that pizza slice or spaghetti that you’re eating.
+Tomato sauces, ketchup, soups, or juices aren’t particularly healthy for dogs because of the added salt and sugar, as well as artificial flavors or other chemicals they might contain.
+Small amounts of tomato-based products like sauce likely won’t cause harm to your dog, however.

 The Benefits of Feeding Your Dog Tomatoes

-When offered to your pet safely and in appropriate quantities, tomatoes provide some health benefits.
-Tomatoes are chock full of nutrients, including the carotenoids lycopene and beta-carotene, which can help your pooch fight off diseases like metabolic syndrome, heart disease, or stroke, promote strong, healthy bones, and improve cognition.
+When offered to your pet in small quantities, tomatoes provide some health benefits.
+Tomatoes are chock full of nutrients, including the carotenoids lycopene and beta-carotene, which are powerful antioxidants that can help prevent cellular damage.
 The low-calorie fruit is also high in fiber, which aids digestion, and tomatoes are rich in vitamin A and C to help boost your pet’s vision and promote healthier skin.
-Minerals like folate, chromium, and potassium in tomatoes can improve blood pressure and strengthen your dog’s nerves and muscles.

 How to Serve Your Dog Tomatoes